nancypannu03/MechaCar_Statistical_Analysis/README.md

 ![Test Image](/Resources/lot_summary.png)

-1. The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
-Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
+1. Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
 Why or why not?

--
+- The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.

+- The data collected specifies that , variance of total_Summary is 62.29 which is less than 100 pounds.
+Therefore, it meets the design specification.

+- for lot 1 and lot 2 variance is 0.9795 and 7.469 respectively, which is less tahn 100 pounds , which further meets the criteria of design specifications.
+Whereas for lot3, the variance is 170.28 which is way more than 100 pounds and lot3 fails to meet the design criteria.

 ## Part 3: T-Test on Suspension Coils